 What does the Residency offer?

-Rent-free accommodation in the two-bedroom central city cottage, and a stipend, currently set at $28,500.
+Rent-free accommodation in the two-bedroom central city cottage, and a stipend of $30,582 funded by Creative New Zealand.

 What are the eligibility requirements?